Personal property tax

 You don’t need to put down the value of your personal property.
 We can determine that using reference tables.
 Learn how to file your personal property taxes.

 It is important to file annually

 If you don’t file the form, an assessor will estimate your personal property based on similar businesses.
 We may deny an application for abatement if you don’t give us the list.

 If our assessment is 50 percent more than what you would have been assessed had you submitted the list on time, you can only file for an abatement for the amount over 50 percent.

 We can audit personal books, papers, records, and other data to find out if your list is accurate.
 We can assess taxes on unreported personal property that we find in an audit.
-We can only assess taxes within three years and six months of the date your return is due or filed.
+We can assess taxes within three years and six months of the date your return was due or filed.